MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 ## Troubleshooting page permissions

-Makers may encounter difficulties based on the permissions they select due to unforeseen effects of their choices.
+Makers may encounter difficulties based on the permissions they select due to the unforeseen effects of their choices.
 Let's review some of these commonly encountered difficulties.

 ### Alert displayed when selecting anonymous users role